mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 # Creating a Project
 This will let you use Visual Studio's code editing and Intellisense

+(Alternatively, use [Jopojelly's Mod Generator tool](http://javid.ddns.net/tModLoader/generator/ModSkeletonGenerator.html) which sets everything up for you, **however: it is recommended you follow these steps so you know what's going on and how to do it**)

 1. Open Visual Studio and go to New -> Project
 1. Select the "Class Library" template
 1. Choose a name for the mod.
 This is the internal name (and file name), not the display name.
-It is recommended that internal names have no spaces eg. "ExampleMod"
+Do not use whitespaces eg. Example Mod -> "ExampleMod", if you really want to signify spaces then use hyphens eg. Example Mod -> "Example_Mod"
 1. Uncheck "Create directory for solution"
 1. Click OK
 ![New Project Dialog](http://i.imgur.com/tQIfA3g.png)
 1. Go to the Solution Explorer tab, right click on Solution -> ModName -> References and click Add Reference... ([example](https://i.imgur.com/oM30lfT.png))
-1. Click Browse... and select the tModLoader executable (most likely C:\Program Files (x86)\Steam\steamapps\common\Terraria\Terraria.exe)
+1. Click Browse... and select the tModLoader executable (likely: `C:\Program Files (x86)\Steam\steamapps\common\Terraria\Terraria.exe`)
 1. Add the line `buildIgnore = *.csproj, *.user, obj\*, bin\*, .vs\*` to your build.txt
 1. Create a class extending `Terraria.ModLoader.Mod` and begin developing